Your Speech Pathologists In Atlanta

 - Anyone already diagnosed with a voice disorder/pathology

-Speech pathologists are responsible for the dietary management of patients in order to prevent aspiration and limit its occurrence, prevent aspiration pneumonia, reduce the occurrence of weight loss from swallowing difficulty, and reduce swallowing problems overall—thus improving quality of daily life (as each day involves eating, drinking, and maintaining sufficient nutrition).
-You may want to consider visiting the ENT Institute regarding your swallowing if you are experiencing any of the following complaints or symptoms:
+Speech pathologists in Atlanta are responsible for the dietary management of patients in order to prevent aspiration and limit its occurrence, prevent aspiration pneumonia, reduce the occurrence of weight loss from swallowing difficulty, and reduce swallowing problems overall – thus improving quality of daily life (as each day involves eating, drinking, and maintaining sufficient nutrition).
+You may want to consider visiting one of our ENT Institute in the Atlanta – Lawrenceville – Alpharetta area regarding your swallowing if you are experiencing any of the following complaints or symptoms:

 - coughing during eating or drinking (or soon after)